Contact

 Welding, turning, soldering: Carolin Harms is an apprentice precision mechanic.
 The 21-year-old feels at home in the workshop - where she can do practical work.

-My academic appointment is more than just a daily routine for me - working with metal is a passion.
-Long before I finished school, I knew that I wanted to work in the trades.
-My father and sister are interior decorators, so maybe that's where I got my enthusiasm for craftsmanship from.
-What I particularly like about training as a precision mechanic in the university's mechanical workshops is that the work is so varied and diverse.
-We work with many different materials: stainless steel, aluminium, plastic or brass.
+For me, my job is more than just a daily routine – working with metal is a passion.
+Long before I finished Abitur, I knew I wanted to work with my hands.
+My father and my sister are interior designers; perhaps that’s where my enthusiasm for craftsmanship comes from.
+What I particularly like about my apprenticeship as a precision engineer at the University’s Mechanical Workshops is that the work is so varied and diverse.
+We work with many different materials: stainless steel, aluminium, plastic and brass.
 They all have very different properties.
-When you work with them, you always have to adapt to them.
+When you’re working with them, you always have to adapt accordingly.

-I help with the production of prototypes for research.
-I accompany the entire process: from the engineer's drawing, through the individual manufacturing processes to the finished workpiece.
-We don't work for large quantities, but produce unique items, so to speak.
-In this way, we help the scientists to gain new research findings.
-It's all really exciting!
+I help to produce prototypes for research.
+I’m involved in the entire process: from the engineer’s drawing, through the individual manufacturing processes, right up to the finished workpiece.
+We don’t produce large quantities; instead, we make what are essentially one-off pieces.
+In this way, we help scientists gain new insights through their research.
+It’s all absolutely fascinating!

-I'm now in my third year of my apprenticeship and have already been through many different stages here in the mechanical workshops.
-I'm currently in the plastics workshop, before that I worked on the water jet cutting machine.
+I’m now in my third year of my apprenticeship and have already worked in many different areas here in the Mechanical Workshops.
+At the moment I’m in the plastics workshop; before that, I worked on the waterjet cutting machine.
 I enjoy working with this machine the most.
-In waterjet cutting, the material is separated by a high-pressure water jet.
-This jet creates a very high pressure on the surface and cuts it in this way.
+In waterjet cutting, the material is cut by a high-pressure water jet.
+This jet generates very high pressure on the surface, which is how it cuts the material.

-During my training, I learn to work very precisely.
-After all, as precision mechanics we work in the thousandths of a millimetre range.
-For this academic appointment, you not only need a keen interest in the different materials we work with every day, but also a penchant for numbers.
-We often use mathematical formulae, for example to calculate rotational speeds or the thermal expansion of materials.
+During my apprenticeship, I’m learning to work with great precision.
+After all, as precision mechanics, we’re working in the thousandth-of-a-millimetre range.
+For this profession, you need not only a keen interest in the various materials we work with every day, but also a head for numbers.
+We often use mathematical formulas, for example to work out rotational speeds or to calculate the thermal expansion of materials.

-I don't mind that most of my colleagues are male.
-There are nine precision mechanic trainees in total, three of whom are women.
-I have my final exam at the end of the year.
-Maybe I'll start studying after that - but the degree programme definitely has to be related to metal.
+I don’t mind that most of my colleagues are male.
+There are nine of us precision engineering apprentices in total, three of whom are women.
+I’ve got my final exam at the end of the year.
+Perhaps I’ll start a degree course afterwards – but it will definitely have to be related to metalwork.

 Written by: Daniela Reile